ImAbhinavRanjan/Steganography/README.md

 - **Message Extraction**: Retrieves the hidden message from an image.
 - **Passcode Security**: Requires a passcode for encrypting and decrypting messages.

+### How the Project Uses Caesar Cipher for Enhanced Security

+This project incorporates the Caesar cipher to add an additional layer of security to traditional steganography.
+Instead of directly embedding the plain text message into the image, the message undergoes a Caesar cipher encryption process.
+The cipher shifts the alphabets in the message by a key derived from the ASCII value of the provided passcode.
+Non-alphabetic characters remain unchanged, ensuring minimal distortion while enhancing security.
+This approach ensures that even if the steganography is compromised, the embedded message remains encrypted and protected.

+- Ensure the image has sufficient size to store the entire message.
+- The embedded message is secured using a passcode.

 ## Usage

 ### 1. Run the Notebook in Google Colab